Velinara/velinara.github.io/index.md

 I am now interested in seeing which state has sold the most guns total.
 I will be summing all gun sales for each state across all years.
 (INSERT CELL 7)

+It is clear from the choropleth map that Texas as a state has seen the most gun purchases between 1999 and 2017.
+How does that stack up against crime statistics?
+Is Texas also the state where the most gun crime occurs?

+## 4. Analysis and Visualization of CDC Data
+This is a sample of what the table from the csv looks like unaltered:
+(INSERT CELL 8)

+I'm not particularly interested in information outside of the year, state, population, deaths, crude rate, and age-adjusted rate, so I will remove all other rows.
+I will also remove the rows with NaN, as they are simply rows that contain the overall totals for each year.
+(INSERT CELL 9)